JNovGen/Java-Novel-Interpreter/README.md

 The interpreter needs in input the source code of a story model (must be written by the human author).
 So the human author creates the story world and the rules in a specific language (defined later), then the Java Novel Interpeter chooses a possible path.
 ![image](https://github.com/JNovGen/Java-Novel-Interpreter/assets/120131145/1a696fe3-c8be-4c6b-aa08-59e381369f0d)

-# How to write the soruce code of the story model ?
+# How to write the source code of the story model ?
 In theory you just need a text editor :